 The movie Safe from an MCS perspective

-Keywords: Safe, movie, review, chemical sensitivity, MCS, environmental illness, Julianne Moore, Todd Haynes
+Keywords: Safe, movie, film, review, chemical sensitivity, MCS, environmental illness, Julianne Moore, Todd Haynes

 Safe was released in 1995 with Julianne Moore in the lead role as Carol White who becomes ill with environmental illness (MCS).
 The movie was both written and directed by Todd Haynes.